HubSpot/Singularity/Docs/development/developing-with-docker.md

 ### Logs and Entering Containers

-If you are not attached to the docker-compose process, you can check the output of your containers using `docekr logs`.
+If you are not attached to the docker-compose process, you can check the output of your containers using `docker logs`.
 Start by checking `docker ps` to see what containers are running.
 Generally they will have names like `singularity_(process name)`.
 From there you can run `docker logs (name)` to see the stdout for that container.

 Need to see more than stdout?
 You can also get a shell inside the container and poke around.
 Once you know the name of your container, you can run `docker exec -it (name) /bin/bash` to get am interactive shell inside the running container.